Skip to main content

 1

-In the cross between an mt⁺ strain resistant in both genes and an mt⁻ strain sensitive to the antibiotic, consider that the chloroplast gene conferring resistance will be inherited from the mt⁺ parent, leading to resistant offspring.
+Analyze the first cross: In the cross between an mt⁺ strain resistant in both genes (chloroplast and nuclear) and an mt⁻ strain sensitive to the antibiotic, the chloroplast genes will be inherited from the mt⁺ parent, while nuclear genes will segregate according to Mendelian inheritance.

 Video duration: